awsdocs/aws-resource-access-manager-user-guide/doc_source/permissions.md

 ### AWS Outposts<a name="ram-perm-out"></a>

-AWS RAM provides the following default AWS\-managed permissions for shareable AWS Outposts resources\.
+Following are the default AWS RAM managed permissions for shareable AWS Outposts resources\.

 **Note**
-For the default AWS\-managed permissions for shared subnets and local gateway route tables on Outposts, see [Subnets](#subnet) and [local gateway route tables](#lgw)\.
+For the default AWS RAM managed permissions for shared subnets and local gateway route tables on Outposts, see [Subnets](#subnet) and [local gateway route tables](#lgw)\.

 | Resource type | Permission name and ARN | Allowed actions |